 Spend the day wandering around the town and checking out the old buildings.
 You’ll find quaint little shops and restaurants along the way.

 If you have time, visit the Qing Dynasty Post Office.
 Built in 1892, it’s the first of its kind in eastern China.
-The restored building includes many relics from the past, acting as a museum for the early postal service in China.
+The restored building features many relics from the past, serving as a museum to the early postal service in China.

 The high-speed rail doesn’t travel to town.
 Instead, you’ll need to jump on a bus at Shanghai Stadium or catch the Hu Zhu Line located at Chongqing and Dagu roads.
 The Shanghai Metro Line 17 also has a route to Zhujiaojiao Station, but you’ll need to walk about 20 minutes from the station.